Healthy Homes Assessment Khandallah

 Khandallah Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Khandallah and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement for all Khandallah and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will apply to your rental home.

 Beginning 1 July 2021

-• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

 Unreasonable Gaps & Holes